mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 > [!IMPORTANT]
 > HOw it optimize error function ? this perceptron get diff of error function base on wight and from a formula tries to optimze wight that formula is Wt+1 = Wt + k (diff(error_function))

+>[!note]
+>How to finde diff of error_function ? every activation function has a uniqe diff base on wight and you should replace that diff in diff of error_function

 ### Perceptron_binary_classifire.py
 This file is a single perceptron that learns and optimizes.
 This perceptron is used for classification.